rppicomidi/pico-usb-host-msc-demo/README.md

 please look at the USB Host [msc_file_explorer](https://github.com/hathach/tinyusb/tree/master/examples/host/msc_file_explorer) example.
 It appears to be a more generic adaptation of this code.

+# Flash drive compatibility and performance
+I have tested this code to work with a 32 GB USB 3.0 flash drive.
+Theoretically, the Elm-Chan FatFS file system supports larger ExFAT formatted drives, and the USB MSC class should work with any MSC device type and not just flash drives, but I have not tested it.

+The RP2040's native USB hardware transfer rate maxes out at USB Full Speed (12Mbps).
+Furthermore, it is not designed to be high performance in host mode.
+Expect a transfer limit of a bit less than 64Kbytes/second.
+The `Pico-PIO-USB` USB host has a different design; I have not computed its performance.
+If you are primarily reading and writing limited numbers of small files, the performance is probably fine.
+If you plan to stream audio or video, it is probably not.

 # Environment variable configurations
 Please set up the following environment variables before you start the build.